Khandakar227/javafest24/README.md

    - **BloodBankService**: Lists blood banks and donor.

-   - **LocationService**: Finds nearby Donor
+   - **LocationService**: Finds nearby Donor.

    - **SignLanguageService**: Detects ASL(American Sign Language) gestures and converts them into text, has a text to speech feature.
-Built our custom trained sign language detection model.
+Built our custom trained sign language detection model (Datasets were our own).
 Intrigue quiz system for learning sign languages.

+   - **Prescription and Report Service**: Using Gemini Service to create Prescription and Medical Report Scanner.
+   - **Diet Planner Service**: Using Gemini Service to create Daily Food Diet planner.

    - **EmailService**: For sending password reset mail, email verification links.

    - **SmsService**: For sending sms to verify phone numbers of Blood Donors.
+   - **JwtService**: Handling authentication and authorization for JSON web tokens.
+   - **FileStorageService**: Managing Media files and videos.
+   - **AuthService**: For handling user authentication, authorization including reset password and email verification.